kataw/kataw/test/__snapshot__/parser/expressions/async-generator/strict-mode-cases.md

-✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 43, end: 49 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 104, end: 109 ✖ Cannot use 'yield' as a name on a async generator declaration - start: 161, end: 167 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 220, end: 226 ✖ `yield` expression cannot be used in function parameters - start: 284, end: 289 ✖ `yield` expression cannot be used in function parameters - start: 349, end: 355 ✖ Cannot use 'yield' as a name on a generator declaration - start: 408, end: 414
+✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 43, end: 49 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 104, end: 109 ✖ Cannot use 'yield' as a name on a async generator declaration - start: 161, end: 167 ✖ `yield` expression cannot be used in function parameters - start: 284, end: 289 ✖ `yield` expression cannot be used in function parameters - start: 349, end: 355 ✖ Cannot use 'yield' as a name on a generator declaration - start: 408, end: 414